SBRDevelopment/libvmod-redis/README.md

 slow down Varnish a fair amount (at least a few milliseconds per request, depending on how fast your network and your redis server are).

+So far the module builds and runs on FreeBSD--on other platforms, you are on your own (pull requests welcome).

 Functions and procedures
 ------------------------